KeiSugiyasu/sample-chat-server-dart/README.md

 # Functions

 The server application serves two types of API, REST and WebSocket.
-The two apis serve essentially the same functionalities.
+The two apis serve essentially the same functions.

 You can use one of those apis.